rajendradanve/readwise/README.md

  # **About**
- This is my third project to exibhit my learning during backend development.
+ This is my third project to exhibit my learning during backend development.
- For this project I made a website name [ReadWise](https://read-wise.herokuapp.com/).
+ For this project, I made a website name [ReadWise](https://read-wise.herokuapp.com/).
- ReadWise is the website to register book with summary and other book information and allowing users to add book reviews.
+ ReadWise is the website to register books with summary and other book information and allowing users to add book reviews.
- This will help book readers to get overview of the books before buying it.
-Books are categorized based on subject, language and age group.
+ This will help book readers to get an overview of the books before buying them.
+Books are categorized based on subject, language, and age group.
- This website also gives direct link to buy this book.
-Register user can provide star rating and write review about the book.
+ This website also gives a direct link to buy this book.
+Register users can provide star ratings and write a review about the book.

  # **UX**

 ##  **Project Goals**
-Goal of this website is to add as much as book information along with user reviews as possible.
+The goal of this website is to add as much book information along with user reviews as possible.
-Register user to add different books and reviews for already added book.
+Register users to add different books and reviews for the already added book.
-Book will provide information such as author, category, age group, language and basic book summary.
-User will also able to buy book online by  provided buying link.
-Non register users will able to browse or search book and read book information and reviews.
+Book will provide information such as author, category, age group, language, and basic book summary.
+Users will also be able to buy a book online by provided buying link.
+Non-register users will be able to browse or search books and read book information and reviews.
-Admin (website owner) of the website has authority to add or delete category and language, set book as featured book and delete book.
-User who added book can also delete their book.
+Admin (website owner) of the website has authority to add or delete category and language, set book as a featured book, and delete the book.
+The user who added a book can also delete their book.

-## **Targeted Audiance**
+## **Targeted Audience**
-- This website can be use by any book reader.
+- This website can be used by any book reader.
-- Non register users can browse or search book and read related book information along with reviews.
+- Non-register users can browse or search books and read related book information along with reviews.
-- Register users can add, delete and provide book review which can help to other readers.
+- Register users can add, delete and provide book reviews which can help other readers.

 ## **User Goals**

 **Goad for Non-register Users**

 * Simple webpage layout
-* Get overview of the some good books at main page.
+* Get an overview of some good books on the main page.
-* Easy navigaton tab to access to all books page.
+* Easy navigation tab to access all books page.
-* Getting good information about book along with reivews if available.
+* Getting good information about the book along with reviews if available.
-* Easy access to register as new user.
-Minimal information to fill to register as new user.
+* Easy access to register a new user.
+Minimal information to fill in to register as a new user.

 **Goal for Register Users**

 * Good and simple page layout for all pages.
-* Easy access to sign in page.
+* Easy access to the sign-in page.
-* Simple accessable page to add new book with proper informaiton such as category, language, age-group, book summary, buying link etc.
+* Simple accessible page to add a new book with proper information such as category, language, age-group, book summary, buying link, etc.
-* Possibility to add review for the book along with review stars which helps other book readers.
+* Possibility to add a review for the book along with review stars which helps other book readers.
-* Possibility to delete book added by register user.
+* Possibility to delete book added by the registered user.

 **Goal for Admin**

 * Good and simple page layout for all pages which suitable for all users.
-* Able to add book.
+* Able to add a book.
 * Able to set book as featured or non featured.
-* Simple accessable page to add new book with proper informaiton such as category, language, age-group, book summary, buying link etc.
+* Simple accessible page to add a new book with proper information such as category, language, age-group, book summary, buying link, etc.
-* Possibility to add review for the book along with review stars which helps other book readers.
+* Possibility to add a review for the book along with review stars which helps other book readers.
 * Possibility to delete book added by any users.
 * Possibility to add or delete category and language.

-**Developer Goals**
+## **Developer Goals**

 To develop the ReadWise website which has
 * Shows developer's understanding of backend development along with interactive front end.
-* Simple webpages with simple layout which to be accessable by register and also non register users.
+* Simple web pages with a simple layout which to be accessible by the register and also non-register users.
-* Webpages suitable for all screen sizes.
+* Webpages are suitable for all screen sizes.

-# **User Stories**
+## **User Stories**

-**Non-register User**
+### **Non-register User**

-* As a non register user, I shall able to access book list and book pages to get more information without registration.
+* As a non-registered user, I shall be able to access book lists and book pages to get more information without registration.
-* As a non register user, I want to be able to register as new user on the site.
+* As a non-registered user, I want to be able to register as a new user on the site.

-**Registered User**
+### **Registered User**

-* As a registered user, I shall able to sign in and sign out off the site successfully.
+* As a registered user, I shall be able to sign in and sign out of the site successfully.
-* As a registered user, I shall able to access all pages meant for registered users.
+* As a registered user, I shall be able to access all pages meant for registered users.
-* As a registered user, I shall able to add new book.
+* As a registered user, I shall be able to add a new book.
-* As a registered user, I shall able to add review and star rating to any book.
+* As a registered user, I shall be able to add review and star ratings to any book.
-* As a registered user, I shall able to edit book added by me.
+* As a registered user, I shall be able to edit the book added by me.
-* As a registered user, I shall able to delete book added by me.
+* As a registered user, I shall be able to delete the book added by me.

-**Admin**
+### **Admin**

-* As a admin, I shall able to sign in and sign out off the site successfully.
+* As an admin, I shall be able to sign in and sign out of the site successfully.
-* As a admin, I shall able to access all pages.
+* As an admin, I shall be able to access all pages.
-* As a admin, I shall able to add new book.
+* As an admin, I shall be able to add a new book.
-* As a admin, I shall able to add review and star rating to any book.
+* As an admin, I shall be able to add review and star ratings to any book.
-* As a admin, I shall able to edit or delete book added by anyone.
+* As an admin, I shall be able to edit or delete books added by anyone.
-* As a admin, I shall able to add or delete category and language.
+* As an admin, I shall be able to add or delete categories and language.

-# **Design Choice**
+## **Design Choice**

-## **Framework**
+### **Framework**

 ReadWise used [materializecss](https://materializecss.com/) for its design.
 Materializecss is a modern responsive front-end framework based on Material Design.

-## **Colour Scheme**
+### **Colour Scheme**

 The main colors used are as light blue (#2196f3) for navbar and light blue darken-2 (#1976d2) used for footer.
 Also used light-blue darken-2 (#0288d1) at some sections.
 Refer to [materializecss color](https://materializecss.com/color.html) for more details about these colors.

-## **Typography**
+### **Typography**

 Roboto font is mainly used throughout the website with a sans-serif as a backup font in case of any reason the font isn't being imported into the site correctly.
-Roboto isclean font to read and correctly goes with a simple design.
+Roboto is a clean font to read and correctly goes with a simple design.
 Fonts are imported using [Google Fonts](https://fonts.google.com/).

-## **Pages**
+### **Pages**

-Readwise has 12 pages all together.
+Readwise has 12 pages altogether.
 Homepage - Showing featured books
 All Book - Showing all books
-Register - To register new user
+Register - To register a new user
 Sign In - To sign in user
-Profile - To show profile for admin and register users Add Book - To add new book
+Profile - To show profile for admin and register users Add Book - To add a new book
-Add Language - Add new language
+Add Language - Add a new language
 Delete Language - Delete language
-Add Category - Add new category
+Add Category - Add a new category
 Delete Category - Delete category

-#  **Wireframes**
+##  **Wireframes**
+Refer to the below files for basic wireframe design created for different screen sizes.
+Design is updated during actual webiste development as required, but main design is same.

 *   [Desktop wireframe](static/wireframe/ReadWise-DesktopWireframe.pdf)